madesimply/fluent/README.md

 # Use Case Examples

 Fluent can be used in various scenarios.
-Here are a few examples to demonstrate its versatility:
+Here are just a few examples to demonstrate its versatility.
+Other use cases may include
+- Data validation and sanitization
+- Chaining API calls with structured error handling
+- Implementing complex business logic
+- Orchestrating multi-step workflows
+- Creating reusable and testable methods
+- Building dynamic query builders
+- Managing feature toggles and configurations
+- Handling user authentication and authorization flows
+- Aggregating and processing data from multiple sources
+- Coordinating event-driven actions

 ## Common Imports